BLOG

 The talent gap is growing at 25% year-on-year, driven by massive government investment in domestic chip production and the urgency of reducing dependence on foreign semiconductor technology.
 Semiconductor job postings are up 45% at major firms, including Huawei HiSilicon, SMIC, and YMTC.
 Starting salaries for engineers with critical skills now exceed 300,000 RMB, reflecting the intensity of competition for qualified professionals.

-The priority sub-skills include IC design, chip fabrication, EDA tools, embedded systems, semiconductor process engineering, and photolithography.
-Companies that invest in training needs analysis for their engineering teams will be best positioned to close this gap.
+The priority sub-skills include IC design, chip fabrication, EDA tools, embedded systems, and semiconductor process engineering.
+Companies that invest in structured skills audits for their engineering teams will be best positioned to close this gap.

 Key Sub-skills